chriscsykes/InSIght/README.md

-4. To log out, call for support, listen to the tutorial, provide feedback, learn more about InSight, or share this app with a friend, swipe inward from the right edge of the screen, or press the help button in the top right corner of screen to access the navigation view.
+4. To log out, call for support, listen to the tutorial, provide feedback, learn more about InSight, or share this app with a friend, swipe inward from the right edge of the screen, or press the help button in the top right corner of screen to access the navigation view.\n
 ![](images/nav_view_gif.gif)